MIvanchev/HitmanC47TimingFix/README.md

 Use at your own risk and discretion.
 I assume no responsibility for any damage resulting from using this project.

+Please report any bugs and issues with the patch so I can make it better.
+It is considered work in progress until I get some feedback on how it behaves in the wild.

 ## Supported versions of the game

 This patch is exclusively for version b192 of the game as reported in the game's main menu.
 I have exclusively used the GOG version of the game for development and testing.
 It should still work with the Steam or the CD versions.
 The installer verifies the checksums so if the installation is successfull the game will most likely work fine.
 Let me know if you have any problems.
-This is considered work in progress until I get some feedback.

 ## How to install?